Dyslexia

 Spell-check tools can be essential for students with Dyslexia, as they often have difficulty with spelling.
 Digital writing tools, like those found in word processors or online writing platforms, often have built-in spell-check features.
 These tools:

-1. Correct Errors: Spell-check tools can automatically correct spelling errors or provide suggestions for corrections, which can be especially useful for students with Dyslexia.
+1. Correct errors: Spell-check tools can automatically correct spelling errors or provide suggestions for corrections, which can be especially useful for students with Dyslexia.

-2. Boost Confidence: By reducing the number of spelling errors, spell-check tools can help students feel more confident about their writing.
+2. Boost confidence: By reducing the number of spelling errors, spell-check tools can help students feel more confident about their writing.

-3. Focus on Content: When students aren't overly concerned about spelling, they can focus more on their ideas and the content of their writing.
+3. Focus on content: When students aren't overly concerned about spelling, they can focus more on their ideas and the content of their writing.

 Speech-to-Text Software